sdjbabin/Colloquium/README.md

 ## **What Am I All About?**

+For a detailed overview of the project, you can access the full demonstration video [here](https://drive.google.com/file/d/1M1RZXYvHDM70iD70NmlBXn8BN5sgb3qG/view?usp=sharing).

 I am no ordinary career bot.
 I am designed to provide a seamless, personalized career guidance experience through **AI-driven insights, mock interviews, and real-time learning recommendations**.
 Here’s a breakdown of what I can do for you:

 ### **1. Personalized Career Guidance**🎯